The relative Clemens Conjectures for $\frac{1}{2}$-log Calabi-Yau threefolds: Introduction

 \section{Introduction}

 The Clemens conjectures \cite{C87} provide a precise predictive framework for the geometry of rational curves on quintic threefolds.
-These conjectures rest on a synthesis of two fundamental ingredients: \begin{enumerate} \item A bridge between Hodge theory (infinitesimal Abel-Jacobi maps) and deformation theory, and \item A perfect duality between deformations and obstructions. \end{enumerate} In the absolute Calabi-Yau setting, this duality allows one to detect curves and count them.
+These conjectures rest on a synthesis of two fundamental ingredients: \begin{enumerate} \item A bridge between Hodge theory (infinitesimal Abel–Jacobi maps) and deformation theory, and \item A perfect duality between deformations and obstructions. \end{enumerate} In the absolute Calabi–Yau setting, this duality allows one to detect curves and, under suitable hypotheses, to count them.
+Nevertheless, the Clemens predictions do not extend verbatim to all non-rigid Calabi–Yau threefolds: Voisin \cite{V03} exhibited examples with infinite families of lines, showing that the naive enumerative expectations may fail.

-It is natural to ask if such a framework extends to the log-smooth setting, specifically to pairs $(X,Y)$ consisting of a Fano threefold $X$ and a smooth anticanonical divisor $Y$.
-While the first ingredient, the relation between log-Hodge theory and deformations, holds generally for $\mathbb{Q}$-log Calabi-Yau threefolds (see \cite{AGG24,A25}), the second ingredient is more subtle.
-In the general log setting, the deformation/obstruction duality fails, breaking the symmetry required to formulate sharp enumerative predictions.
+It is natural to ask whether an analogous framework can be formulated in the log-smooth setting, for pairs $(X,Y)$.
+The first ingredient — the connection between log–Hodge theory and deformation theory — holds in considerable generality for $\mathbb{Q}$-log Calabi–Yau threefolds (see \cite{AGG24,A25}).
+The second ingredient, however, is more delicate: in the general log CY threefold setting (pairs $(X,Y)$ with $K_X+Y\sim0$) the deformation/obstruction duality breaks down, and the symmetry that underlies Clemens's arguments is lost.

-However, as we observed in \cite{A25}, this duality is miraculously restored in the specific ``$\frac{1}{2}$-log Calabi-Yau'' case, that is, when $K_X + 2Y \cong \mathscr{O}_X$.
-The main example of such a geometry is a smooth cubic threefold $X$ relative to a hyperplane section $Y$.